Seth Thomas Research

 * This is an assigned grade.

 The 282 was a two-tone movement with 17 jewels and adjusted to three positions, so it would not have been considered railroad-grade.
-It was produced in eleven small scattered runs totaling roughly 670 pieces with the square center pattern in single-roller, a pattern that was updated from an earlier four-leaf-clover used on a tiny run of Grade 182s from SN 205001.
+It was produced in eleven small scattered runs totaling roughly 670 pieces with the square center pattern, one that was updated from an earlier four-leaf-clover used on a tiny run of Grade 182s from SN 205001.
 It's been reported in the first and second SN blocks, usually in mixed runs with the Grade 382 and was evidently retired somewhere around SN 225300.
-There are no reported private labels in this grade.
+All were single-roller and there are no reported private labels.

 For years the number 280 has been assigned to this mystery grade, the only 21-jewel Model 5 on two-tone plates that was not a Maiden Lane, which was produced in four separate blocks totaling 1,100 pieces in the second SN block only.
 The run boundaries are well established.